 It has been suggested that removing responsibility for out-of-hours care from GPs (as part of contractual changes in 2004) led to an increase in A&E attendances.
 However, there is no evidence to support this.

-Most people go to A&E during working hours, and these hourly patterns in attendances have remained largely unchanged in recent years.
-However, people are clearly uncertain about how to access out-of-hours care – results from the GP Patient Survey in July 2015 found that only around 56 per cent of people said they knew who to contact out-of-hours.
-While this is higher than 2014, it is actually lower than in previous years.
+Most people go to A&E on weekdays between 9am and 5pm, when GP surgeries are open.
+However, people are clearly uncertain about how to access care when their GP surgery is closed (out-of-hours care) – results from the GP Patient Survey in July 2015 found that only 56 per cent of people said they knew who to contact out of hours.
+While this is higher than 2014, it is lower than in previous years.

 Access to other types of care out of hours (for example, district nursing care) is also important in keeping people out of hospital.
-We know that the number of district nurses employed by the NHS has decreased by about 36 per cent in the past five years.
+We know that the number of district nurses employed by the NHS has decreased by about 41 per cent in the past six years and that district nursing services are under increasing pressure.

-Do more people need to be admitted to a hospital bed from A&E?
+Are more patients being admitted to hospital from A&E?

-Admissions from A&E in the first three quarters of 2015/16 are up by almost 1.5 per cent compared to 2014/15.
-Though a small percentage increase, this is the equivalent of 4,705 additional people a month.
+Admissions from A&E in the first three quarters of 2016/17 are up by more than 3 per cent compared to 2015/16.
+This is the equivalent of more than 13,160 additional people a month.

 As the number of people admitted from A&E into hospital wards has increased, so have waiting times.
-This is because people waiting for admission to hospital tend to wait in A&E longer than people who can be treated in A&E or are discharged without treatment (Blunt 2014).
+This is because people waiting for admission to hospital tend to wait longer in A&E than people who can be treated in A&E or who are discharged without treatment (Blunt 2014).

-High bed occupancy rates are often associated with worsening A&E performance.
-In 2014/15, most hospitals were operating at bed occupancy rates above 85 per cent – the level at which the Department of Health and NHS England suggest hospitals will struggle to deal with fluctuations in demand.
-In the last three winters, the occupancy rate reached 90 per cent (Monitor).
+High bed-occupancy rates are often associated with worsening A&E performance.
+In 2016/17, most hospitals are operating at bed-occupancy rates above 85 per cent – the level at which the Department of Health suggests hospitals will struggle to deal with increasing demand for emergency admissions.

 Are delays in discharging patients from hospital having an impact?

-Delays in discharging patients (known as ‘delayed transfers of care’) is one of the factors that drives up bed occupancy rates, preventing beds being freed up for those who need to be admitted, and adding to pressures on A&E departments.
+Delays in discharging patients (known as ‘delayed transfers of care’) are one of the factors that drives up bed-occupancy rates, preventing beds being freed up for those who need to be admitted, and adding to pressures on A&E departments.

-The number of delayed transfers of care was relatively stable up until the start of 2014/15 but since then the total number of delayed days has increased by 33 per cent, reaching their highest point since 2008.
-There has been a particularly steep increase this year, with delayed days rising 12 per cent (equivalent to 16,030 extra delayed days) between April and December 2015.
+The number of delayed transfers of care was relatively stable up until the start of 2014/15 but since then the total number of delayed days has increased by 68 per cent and in quarter 3 2016/17 reached its highest level since 2007.
+There has been a particularly steep increase this year, with delayed days rising 16 per cent (equivalent to 27,600 extra delayed days) between April and December 2016 (Figure 5).

-While the majority of delayed transfers can be attributed to delays within the NHS (62 per cent in 2015/16), the proportion attributable to social care has risen recently (from 26 per cent at the end of 2014/15 to 31 per cent in the third quarter of 2015/16).
+While the majority of delayed transfers can be attributed to delays within the NHS (58 per cent so far in 2016/17), the proportion attributable to social care has risen recently (from 26 per cent at the end of 2014/15 to 34 per cent in 2016/17).
 This reflects pressures faced by local councils, which have seen significant cuts to their budgets in recent years.
-In our October 2015 Quarterly monitoring report, 88 per cent of the NHS trust finance directors who took part in our survey told us that they felt funding pressures on local authorities had had a negative impact on the performance of health services in their area.

 Are A&E pressures due to staff shortages?

-Since 2013, Health Education England and the Royal College of Emergency Medicine have been working together to address workforce shortages in emergency medicine, with a particular focus on encouraging more medical students to choose emergency medicine as a career.
-Information from Health Education England suggests that the actions taken so far have had a positive impact, resulting in 98 per cent of training posts being filled, meaning fewer vacancies and more doctors.
+Since 2013, Health Education England and the Royal College of Emergency Medicine have been working together to address workforce shortages in emergency medicine, with a focus on encouraging more medical students to choose emergency medicine as a career.
+Information from Health Education England suggests that the actions taken so far have had a positive impact, resulting in 98 per cent of training posts being filled.

 However, staffing issues remain a significant concern.
-The Royal College of Emergency Medicine reports that, while recruitment into emergency medicine is now high with most first-year emergency medical training posts being occupied, problems with retention mean emergency medicine has the greatest attrition rate of any medical specialty, with almost 50 per cent of year three/four registrars resigning.
-While Monitor’s recent analysis (2015) concluded that this did not contribute to the longer waits experienced last winter, most A&E departments are working at a very high level of activity, and there is a limit to the workload staff can undertake in the absence of additional staff without it having negative consequences on morale, recruitment and retention, performance and/or patient safety.
+The Royal College of Emergency Medicine reports that, while recruitment into emergency medicine is now high with most first-year emergency medical training posts being occupied, problems with retention mean it has the greatest attrition rate of any medical specialty, with almost 50 per cent of registrar doctors in their third and fourth years of training resigning.
+This is of particular concern given the direct contribution these staff make to the delivery of care, and their position as the emergency medicine consultants of the future.
+While Monitor’s recent analysis (2015) concluded that this did not contribute to the longer waits experienced in 2014/15, most A&E departments are working at a very high level of activity, and there is a limit to the workload staff can undertake without having negative consequences on morale, recruitment and retention, performance and/or patient safety.

-A&E waiting times have been increasing over time, with figures for quarter three of this year (October to December 2015) showing that the proportion of people waiting longer than four hours has reached its highest level in over a decade.
-Furthermore, in 2015/16 the NHS as a whole looks set to miss the standard for the second year running.
+A&E waiting times have been increasing over time, with figures for quarter 3 2016/17 (October to December 2016) showing that the proportion of people waiting longer than four hours has reached its highest level in more than a decade.
+Furthermore, in 2016/17 the NHS is certain to miss the standard for the third year running.

 The number of people needing to be admitted from A&E into a hospital bed has increased over time, with rates tending to be highest in the winter.
-Those waiting for admission tend to wait in A&E longer than other people (Blunt 2014).
-This is particularly a problem in hospitals when the bed occupancy rate is already high as there is nowhere to put these patients.
-While there are a number of factors driving bed occupancy rates up, delays in discharging patients out of hospital and back into their homes or another more appropriate setting (such as social care) are a particular concern.
+This is particularly a problem in hospitals when the bed-occupancy rate is already high as there are no free beds to admit these patients to.
+While there are a number of factors driving bed-occupancy rates up, delays in discharging patients from hospital and back into their homes or another more appropriate setting (such as social care) are a particular concern.

 Further resources on urgent and emergency care